milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 Back to top

 Other

-Location Information
+Location information
 GPS & Other Location Technologies

 As stated above, we can use commonly-used location technologies to show you more relevant content.
 For example, our mobile apps can identify articles from the Wikimedia sites about points of interest near your location.
-As a reminder, you can deactivate our access to these location technologies at any time, and still use the Wikimedia Sites.
+As a reminder, you can consent to and/or deactivate our access to these location technologies at any time for example through the native OS functionalities on your mobile device, and still use the Wikimedia Sites.

 Back to top
 Metadata